mirfan899/sppas/sppas/doc/06_scripting/62_programming.md

 ...    print("You already have bought apples.")

 >>> if "tomatoas" not in to_buy:
-...    print("You do not have to buy tomatoes.")
+...    print("You don't have to buy tomatoes.")
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~